 8.4 Members of the Executive Committee are required to be members of the Association in good standing.

 8.5 Members of the Executive Committee who forfeit good standing shall be suspended for seven days while they attempt to reacquire it; should the conditions for good standing not be reacquired after seven days, said member shall be removed from the Executive Committee.

 8.6 The following officers constitute the Executive Committee:

-8.6.1 The President shall: Hold responsibility for the maintenance of the affiliations of the Association; Hold responsibility for the enforcement and observation of the Constitution; Hold responsibility to arbitrate constitutional disputes, in accordance with the Executive Committee, while providing written explanations as to any resolution made upon the request of any party to the dispute; Retain primary signing authority over all aspects of the organization; Call, chair, and direct all meetings of the Association; Call elections or competitive applications as directed by this Constitution; Act as the primary official spokesperson for the Association; Act as the primary initiator of Association events and campaigns, in conjunction with the Executive Committee, and; Retain power of veto over any Executive Committee decision, unless otherwise specified.
+8.6.1 The President shall: Hold responsibility for the maintenance of the affiliations of the Association; Hold responsibility for the enforcement and observation of the Constitution; Hold responsibility to arbitrate constitutional disputes, in accordance with the Executive Committee, while providing written explanations as to any resolution made upon the request of any party to the dispute; Retain primary signing authority over all aspects of the organization; Call, chair, and direct all meetings of the Association; Call elections or competitive applications as directed by this Constitution; Act as the primary official spokesperson for the Association; Act as the primary initiator of Association events and campaigns, in conjunction with the Executive Committee; Retain the authority to remove any junior officer from the Executive at sole discretion; Retain power of veto over any Executive Committee decision, unless otherwise specified.
 Said veto may be overturned by a two-thirds majority vote of the Executive Committee.

 8.6.2 The Vice President shall: Provide assistance to the President where required; Assist with the development and implementation of events; Assist with ensuring the involvement of the Association in pertinent aspects of University of Toronto life, and; Act as an adviser to the President in matters pertinent to the Association.